 – The most used board by surfers you see performing on the waves.
 Shortboards are generally very light for easy maneuverability but lack the speed when paddling for a wave.

 Why is it hard to paddle with a shortboard?
-It’s because shortboards have the least volume and plenty of rocker in its shape.
+It’s because shortboards have the least volume and plenty of rocker in their shape.
 Shortboards are chosen for the surfer’s weight and the type of wave he/she will be riding.
 To perform well in decent surf conditions – shortboards must be very light therefore don’t float as well as larger boards.
 To properly use a shortboard, you have to know how to read the waves perfectly, and by doing so, you must know where’s the perfect/latest point to start paddling for a wave.
 Mastering the art of surfing with a shortboard takes a lot of practice and patience, but it’s the most suitable choice for high-quality surf conditions.

 NOTE: Many beginner surfers choose to ride a shortboard way too soon and by doing so they will be missing lots of quality time in the ocean by not knowing how to read the waves correctly.
 I would strongly recommend sticking to larger boards before you are really ready for to tackle larger and fast waves.

 - Also, many people are not sure how many liters should the board have, and they might quickly get a board that is too small or too big for them.
 An excellent guide is found at the JS Industries website.
-If you already have a board and don’t know how many liters is it, check out our Slide Bar Volume Calculator.
+If you already have a board and don’t know how many liters is it, check out our Slider Bar Volume Calculator.